psboonstra/simulations_seamlesssim/README.md

-# `simulations_seamlesssim` summary
+# `simulations_seamlesssim` Summary

 The repository located at https://github.com/psboonstra/simulations_seamlesssim contains instructions and code for running the simulation study and creating the figures presented in Boonstra, Braun, and Chase (2020).
-It makes use of the `seamlesssim` R package, which is available in a separate repository (https://github.com/elizabethchase/seamlesssim). **The `seamlesssim` package is standalone, whereas the scripts in the `simulations_seamlesssim` (this repository) are only useful if you want to rerun the simulation study in Boonstra, Braun, and Chase (2020)** You must first install and load the `seamlesssim` R package by running the following commands in your local R session with an active internet connection (it will take a few minutes to compile) :
+It makes use of the `seamlesssim` R package, which is available in a separate repository (https://github.com/elizabethchase/seamlesssim). **The `seamlesssim` package is standalone, whereas the scripts in `simulations_seamlesssim` (this repository) are only useful if you want to rerun the simulation study in Boonstra, Braun, and Chase (2020)** You must first install and load the `seamlesssim` R package by running the following commands in your local R session with an active internet connection (it will take a few minutes to compile) :

 ```r
 if(!require(devtools)) {